 In alchemical symbolism the physical world is contained within the four corners of the earth, represented by the square; the spiritual world, having no boundaries, is symbolized by a circle.
 Medieval alchemical texts direct to “square the circle,” to discover the Philosopher’s Stone.
 The alchemist recognizes the sacred mathematics in Leonardo Da Vinci’s Vitruvian Man framed by a square and a circle.

 As the three degrees of Craft Freemasonry proceed, the spiritual compasses rise above the physical square symbolically, on the Sacred Book of the Law on the altar.
-As Brother Hogan has noted, the alchemical symbolism in these fundamental Masonic traditions is apparent.
+As Timothy Hogan has noted, the alchemical symbolism in these fundamental Masonic traditions is apparent.
 Today this universal dualistic cosmology is a philosophical touchstone of an enlightened and thriving global community.

 Masonic Rites and Esoteric Fraternities